Future Student FAQs

 - You need to take a few more Education-specific courses (often, this might read something like ‘9 semester hour credits in’).
-If this is the case, get in touch with the Graduate Programs in Education office at either 403.220.5675 or firstname.lastname@example.org, to complete any mandated coursework.
-Unfortunately, it not possible to take our 400 or 500-level EDUC courses as a non-Major;
+If this is the case, get in touch with the Graduate Programs in Education office at email@example.com, to complete any mandated coursework.
+Unfortunately, it not possible to take our undergraduate 400 or 500-level EDUC courses as a non-Major;

 - You need to complete the Bridge to Teaching Program.
 In this case, visit Bridge to Teaching for more information.

 - You need to complete the full Bachelor of Education degree.
-In this case, please take a look at our program information, above!
+In this case, please take a look at our program information!

 - You need to complete a course in English or French literature.
 This does not require admission to an Education program.
 You can complete this course through any accredited post-secondary institution.
 Popular options include online purveyor Athabasca University (if you need flexibility in your coursework and deadlines), or Open Studies at the University of Calgary.

 If you are an international applicant, you will need to meet the University’s English Language Proficiency standards to take any coursework here.